 The next step is to put GPS collars on the adults so their movements can be tracked, said Dana Base, a district biologist with the Washington Department of Fish and Wildlife.
 The adults will be captured with padded leg-hold traps to prevent injuries, he said.

-For the pack’s protection, the wolves’ location isn’t being disclosed.
+For the pack’s protection, the wolves’ location isn’t being disclosed, Base said.
 Federal officials are investigating the possible poaching of a gray wolf from the pack in Okanogan County.
-In December, police found an unprocessed pelt of a gray wolf inside a package being shipped from Omak to Canada.
+In December, police found an unprocessed pelt of a gray wolf in a package being shipped from Omak to Canada.

-That investigation continues and no charges have been filed, said Joan Jewett, a U.S. Fish and Wildlife spokeswoman in Portland, Ore.
+That investigation continues and no charges have been filed, said Joan Jewett, a U.S. Fish and Wildlife spokeswoman in Portland.

 The state plan will guide future management of wolves in Eastern Washington, Base said.